Vision and Mission

 Give people a chance at a better life.

-The Eye Care Foundation helps prevent and cure avoidable blindness and visual impairment in developing countries.
+The Eye Care Foundation helps prevent and cure avoidable blindness and vision impairment in developing countries.
 Eighty percent of patients with blindness can be easily cured by cataract surgery and many visually impaired people have been helped by good prescription glasses.
 The solution may be simple, but it is impossible without your help as a donor.